-Information about Luxor Museum Luxor, Egypt
+Information about Luxor Museum Luxor Egypt, tours and Online Booking

 Luxor Museum Luxor opened in 1975 and in Luxor, Egypt.
 In fact, the Museum of Luxor contains a modest collection of the highest quality artworks.
 The artworks date back to the Predynastic Period right through to the Islamic era.
 Moreover, the modern building is spacious with plenty of room to move around.
 The displayed objects and sculpture in peaceful low lit surroundings at the museum.
 Luxor Museum Luxor indeed is the perfect place to spend a hot morning in Luxor.
 Furthermore, Luxor Museum Luxor built in two levels with a ramp leading from the ground floor to the upper floor.
 It contains artifacts from around the Theban area.
 There are many of the free standing granite statues at the museum.
 They depict kings, queens who left their images in the Theban temples.
 The Tutankhamun well represented by some of the objects from his tomb in Valley of the Kings.